CREATE [TEMPORARY] TABLE [IF NOT EXISTS]tbl_name(create_definition,...) [table_options]

 format as the original table.
 The

-privilege is required on the
+SELECT privilege is required on the

 original table.

-works only for base tables, not for views.
+LIKE works only for base tables, not for views.

 CREATE TABLE ...
-LIKE
+LIKE does not preserve any

-DATA DIRECTORY
+DATA DIRECTORY or INDEX

-table options that were specified for the
+DIRECTORY table options that were specified for the

 original table, or any foreign key definitions.

-If the original table is a TEMPORARY
+If the original table is a TEMPORARY table,

 CREATE TABLE ...
-LIKE
+LIKE does not preserve

-.
+TEMPORARY.
 To create a

-destination table, use
+TEMPORARY destination table, use

 CREATE TEMPORARY TABLE ...
-LIKE
+LIKE.

-You can precede the SELECT
+You can precede the SELECT by

-IGNORE
+IGNORE or

-to indicate how to handle
+REPLACE to indicate how to handle

 rows that duplicate unique key values.
 With

-, new rows that duplicate an existing row
+IGNORE, new rows that duplicate an existing row

 on a unique key value are discarded.
 With

-, new rows replace rows that
+REPLACE, new rows replace rows that

 have the same unique key value.
 If neither

-IGNORE
+IGNORE nor

-is specified, duplicate
+REPLACE is specified, duplicate

 unique key values result in an error.